Gerard-Deuner/Final-Degree-Project/SLURM/README.md

-In this folder I keep the SLURM scripts used to run heavy computationally files.
+Within this folder I keep the SLURM scripts used to run heavy computationally scripts.